Making Yourself A Free Text To Speech Program In Linux in 5 Minutes!

 # echo "welcome to Hackingvision, have you subscribed to our notifications?" > test # festival --tts test

-Now the second package is what help to take the highlighted text as an input for that we have an amazing open source tool called xsel you can install it by typing the following command.
+Now the second package is what helps to take the highlighted text as an input for that we have an amazing open-source tool called xsel you can install it by typing the following command.

 #apt-get install xsel

 now we need to write our small bash script to make these two tools work together basically we are taking the input from xsel and treating that as an input to the festival tool which will convert that text to speech.

 #!/bin/bash xsel | festival --tts --pipe

 copy the above code and save the above script with a .sh extension in the home directory.

 As I told just a single line and why we needed it as a script is because the next step we are gonna make this script run when we highlight a sentence and give a custom keyboard shortcut to the script.